 - The minimum GPA is set by the student’s selected overseas institution.

-- Students cannot be subject to dismissal the semester prior to departure.
+- Students cannot be on subject to dismissal status the semester prior to departure.

 What are the college’s general policies about studying abroad?

 - Students can go for up to two semesters.

 - Students are encouraged to go during their sophomore or junior year.

 - Transfer students should try to go during their third or fourth semester.

 - The latest a student should go is the first semester of senior year.
 Students who go abroad in their last semester might delay their graduation.

 - An additional semester can be granted for study abroad.

 - We will waive the college’s senior residency rule for students in UCEAP.